nemonominem/ZeppelinToCodeFile/README.md

 This is a simple utility to extract nicely formated code from a Zeppelin notebook

 ## How does it work
-The utility extract the code for the given interpreters and tries to nicdely format comments based on Zeppelin interpreter titles and md blocks.
+The utility extract the code for the given interpreters and tries to nicely format comments based on Zeppelin interpreter titles and md blocks.

 ## Usage Cases